JeremySM0045/reference-website/README.md

 purpose of an element, such as the `<p></p>` tags, that define the start and finish of a paragraph element, or more involved tags like `<nav></nav>` that helps define a functional navigation system.
 HTML does not involve anything to do with functionalty and appearance, that would rather be with `CSS and JS`.

+4. Proper syntax for HTML tags
+When writing proper HTML tags, there's a few rules to keep in mind when regarding the syntax.
+Firstly, always type your tags in lowercase, with the only common exception to this being `<!DOCTYPE>`.
+Secondly, to every opening tag there is a closing tag, one that includes a `/` along with its tag; Ex: `<h1></h1>`.
+Forgeting these can cause minor or major problems to the containement of elements depending on the tag.
+Lastly, when using heading tags, make sure to work from `h1-h6` in that order, though only introduce new heading types if absolutely necessary.
+The same applies to using `section`, `article` and `div`.